codam-coding-college/spark-sessions/spark-session/libft/SparkSession - libft.md

 2. Create test cases for each function:
    - For testing, simply write a function that runs your own version and prints out the difference with the `libc` equivalent.
    - Making it easy and convenient to execute these tests and the rule `make test` that compiles a `test.c` file.
-     - Make sure to compile this file with your `lib-minift` library file.
+     - Make sure to compile this file with your `mini-libft` library file.
      - This file should have a `main()` function that runs your test functions.
    - Implement as many test cases as you deem necessary.
    - If something doesn't match, fix it and run `make test` again!